isabella232/SAFETAG/content/methods/responsive_support.md

   * Will you have the capacity to support software or hardware that you provided while providing support?
-output: >

-  * Organizational capacity to communicate and store data securely

-  * Enhanced organizational capacity

-  * Mitigation of critical risks.

-  * Contacts and/or next steps for any direct support or training needs of the organization
 operational_security: >

   * If you are providing software tools, make sure to check file signatures (and